 Brodi's No. 1 Cowboy

 Sports-lover Brodi’s eyes were always fixed on the television when his hero Johnathan Thurston was playing.
-In an ongoing battle with cancer, Brodi’s wish to meet the rugby league legend recently came true thanks to generous donors and supporters like you.
+Recently, Brodi’s wish to meet the rugby league legend came true thanks to generous donors and supporters like you.

 Just like his favourite rugby league player Johnathan Thurston, teenager Brodi is full of tenacity.